 A variety of data science and analytics tools help businesses access quick insights that drive big decisions.
-Here is a list of the most powerful tools, that can help SMBs gain a competitive edge.
+Here is a list of the most powerful tools, that can help small business data analytics gain a competitive edge.

 On a level playing field, a small business could never hope to compete, let alone keep up with, major organizations.
 They don’t have the resources, capital or manpower to throw at every potential solution.
 It’s unfortunate, considering just how many there are out there.
 SMBs in America account for 99 percent of all businesses and a whopping 54 percent of total sales.

 Every wrong investment an SMB makes is one step closer to failure, which has an overall impact on the entire market.
 That’s why small businesses need tried and true tools to make informed decisions, which is exactly what business intelligence and data analytics platforms offer.
 Small businesses also have the option, thanks to the gig economy, of hiring freelance data scientists who can analyze complex data and provide insights that drive the right decisions.

 How do you know, for instance, if your online presence is living up to your brick-and-mortar one?
 How do you know if your marketing and advertising campaigns are having a positive impact?
 How do you know what your prospective audience thinks about your brand?
 These are all questions that can be answered through the right data analytics solution.

 So what are these infamous tools, and what are the most powerful solutions that an SMB owner can get their hands on?

 1. Web Analytics: Google Analytics